OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Bonfires on the Horizon.md

 date posted:
 ---

-# Post Capitalism?
-Fix Capitalism?
+# Bonfires on the Horizon
  (draft)
 *Subhed.*